Thinking of seeing the wildebeest migration in the Serengeti, sailing to the Galapagos Islands or tackling the Inca Trail?

 The Great Migration is an annual pilgrimage of over two million wildebeest, zebra and gazelle from Tanzania’s Serengeti plains to Kenya’s Masai Mara, all following the rain in search of freshly nourished grass.
 While you can follow the herds round the vast Serengeti throughout the year, the key crossing point at the Mara River takes place from June to mid October, with the biggest crowd of tourists thronging into the compact Masai Mara to witness the river crossing in July and August.

 Watching thousands of wildebeest cross the crocodile-infested waterway is one of the world’s most sought-after wildlife viewing experiences.
 If you book too late, you’ll miss it.

 Exploring Europe in summer

 If you are planing to visit the United Kingdom or Europe for their summer, you need to get your skates on early in the year.
 Flights and hotel prices start to rise significantly as summer approaches and demand increases.
-And with the weaker Aussie dollar taking its toll, booking well in advance will help you get the most from your holiday budget.
+With the weakening of the Aussie dollar, booking well in advance will help you get the most from your holiday budget.

 Catching Cuba before it changes forever

-This is one of the world’s most amazing travel experiences that should not be put off, as the thawing of diplomatic relations with the USA paves the way for incredible change in Cuba.
-While many Cubans are celebrating new freedoms, others are unsure of how the arrival of western goods and businesses and the relaxing of the travel ban by the US government will affect the so called 1950s time capsule.
+A visit to Cuba is one of the world’s most fascinating travel experiences, and one that should not be put off.
+The thawing of diplomatic relations between Cuba and the USA is paving the way for incredible change in this up-until-now reclusive Central American state.
+While many Cubans — particularly in the capital Havana — are celebrating the new freedoms, others are unsure of how the changes will impact on their unique culture and way of life.

 If you do want to see one of the last strongholds of anti-capitalism before life there changes forever, now is the time to go.